bluz71/vim-moonfly-colors/README.md

 - [mintty](https://mintty.github.io)

-On terminals that support true colors, and when `termguicolors` is set, the _moonfly_ color scheme will not require any terminal configuration to emit the correct theme colors.
+On terminals that support true colors, and when `termguicolors` is set, the _moonfly_ colorscheme will not require any terminal configuration to emit the correct theme colors.

-For the true color _moonfly_ color scheme to display correctly inside _tmux_ the following setting will usually be required in _~/.tmux.conf_:
+For the true color _moonfly_ colorscheme to display correctly inside _tmux_ the following setting will usually be required in _~/.tmux.conf_:

 ```